Current VIP Projects

 Natalie Mueller, “Race to the Lunar World”: Machine and Human Translation

-I am translating a 1907 short story called 月世界競争探検 (working title: Race to the Lunar World) and comparing my final product to machine translations generated by Google Translate and DeepL.
-This comparison will provide me with a means of analyzing the differences between human and machine translation techniques and why machine learning algorithms struggle so much with English-Japanese translation.
-These results will then be used to create an interactive multimedia article which will be published in Hivemind: Global Speculative Fiction.
+I translated a 1907 short story called 月世界競争探検 (working title: Race to the Lunar World) and compared my final product to machine translations generated by Google Translate and DeepL.
+This comparison provided me with a means of analyzing the differences between human and machine translation techniques and why machine learning algorithms struggle so much with English-Japanese translation.
+These results were published in Hivemind: Global Speculative Fiction.
+Note: This piece won 2nd Place in the “People and Environment Track” at the 2021 VIP Innovation Competition!

 Yendi Neil, “Mental Health in Neon Genesis Evangelion”